-Inspiring leader, quick problem solver, empathetic person, multi-tasking colleague and compassionate mentor are some of the qualities that employees generally expect in their manager.
+Inspiring leader, quick problem solver, empathetic person, multi-tasking colleague and compassionate mentor are some of the qualities that employees generally expect in their employee-manager relationship.

 “How are things going?”
 While others don’t wish to see their boss, except for annual performance reviews.